 Omaha’s biggest annual attraction is the College World Series, held every June at Charles Schwab Field (formerly TD Ameritrade Park), which brings tens of thousands of spectators from across the country to watch NCAA Division-I baseball crown its newest champions.
 The park also serves as home field for Creighton University baseball and is located a short distance from CHI Health Center, home to Creighton’s perennial powerhouse basketball program.
 Rosenblatt Stadium is memorialized with its infield still intact in its former site, now in the parking lot for the city’s world-renowned Henry Doorly Zoo and Aquarium.

 Adjacent to Omaha’s downtown area is the Old Market, chock full of some of the city’s best bars, restaurants and entertainment options.

 The city is also home to Boys Town, an enclave that is home to the nonprofit organization of the same name that has worked to help troubled youth since 1917.

 A short drive from Omaha is the Strategic Air Command & Aerospace Museum in Ashland, which focuses on the Cold War role of SAC while displaying aircraft like the Lockheed SR-71A Blackbird and spacecraft like the NASA X-38.
 Further west on Interstate 80 is the state capital of Lincoln, home to the University of Nebraska's main campus.
-As the legendary (and accurate) anecdote goes, when the campus’s Memorial Stadium, home to the longest sellout streak in college football history, is full on a fall Saturday, its capacity crowd is larger than all cities in the state except Lincoln and Omaha.
+As the legendary (and accurate) anecdote goes, when the campuses Memorial Stadium -- home to the longest sellout streak in college football history -- is full on a fall Saturday, its capacity crowd is larger than all cities in the state except Lincoln and Omaha.

 Food and Drink